hpc-unibe-ch/.github/.github/PULL_REQUEST_TEMPLATE/default.md

 Fixes #?

-# How to test / repro
+# How to test this pull request?

 # Screenshots